VirtualVidhya/content-website/content/webdev/js/exercises/Unary-Operators.md

 ---

-(**NOTE:** In all the below exercises **y**ou have to predict the output yourself without running/executing the code.
+(**NOTE:** In all the below exercises you have to predict the output yourself without running/executing the code.
 Predict the value of each variable after that statement gets executed.)

 for e.g.